Video Game Designer Career Guide

 In order to move into a video game designer role, you’ll need some experience in game design.
 Internships and entry-level positions will help you gain this experience and give you necessary skills to take into higher level positions.

-Software Development – B.S.
+Software Engineering – B.S.

 You're a creative and tech genius who wants the bigger...